Furnace Making Noise? A Complete Guide to Sounds and Repairs in BC

 Is a rattling furnace dangerous?

 A rattling furnace can be dangerous if the cause is a cracked heat exchanger.
 A cracked heat exchanger can allow carbon monoxide, a colorless and odorless gas, to leak into your home’s air supply.
 This is a serious health hazard.
 If you hear a rattling noise, especially if it is accompanied by a change in the flame’s appearance or soot around the furnace, you should turn off your furnace and call a professional immediately.
 Regular furnace inspections, which are part of our heating services, can detect cracks in the heat exchanger before they become a major safety risk.
+You may also find our article on Furnace Maintenance and Repair Guide for BC Homeowners helpful.

 Why is My Furnace Making a Squealing or Screeching Sound?